Your Money is Safe at Your Credit Union!

 Most properly established share accounts in federally insured credit unions are insured up to the Standard Maximum Share Insurance Amount (SMSIA), which is $250,000.
 Recent legislation has also increased the insurance coverage on certain retirement accounts, such as IRAs and Keogh plans, up to $250,000.
 Generally, if a credit union member has more than one account in the same credit union, those accounts are added together and insured in the aggregate.
 There are exceptions, though.
 You may obtain additional separate coverage on multiple accounts, but only if you have different ownership interests or rights in different types of accounts and you properly complete account forms and applications.
 For example, if you have a regular share account and an Individual Retirement Account (IRA) at the same credit union, the regular share account is insured up to $250,000 and the IRA is separately insured up to $250,000.
 However, if you have a regular share account, a share certificate, and a share draft account, all in your own name, you will not have additional coverage.
 Those accounts will be added together and insured up to $250,000 as your individual account.
 Additionally, shares denominated in foreign currencies are insured as outlined in NCUA Rules and Regulations.

 Coverdell Education Saving Accounts, formerly education IRAs, are insured as irrevocable trust accounts and will be added to a member's other irrevocable trust accounts and insured up to the SMSIA.
 Roth IRAs will be added together with traditional IRAs and insured up to $250,000.

 Additional coverage is available on revocable trust or payable on death accounts.
 You can now name a parent or sibling as a beneficiary to get separate coverage.
 Previously, beneficiaries had to be a spouse, child or grandchild.

 The rules on joint accounts have been simplified.
-A co-owner's interest in all joint accounts in the same credit union will be added together and insured up to the SMSIA.
+A co-owner's dividends in all joint accounts in the same credit union will be added together and insured up to the SMSIA.